West Des Moines Spousal Support Lawyer

 What Qualifies a Spouse for Alimony in Iowa?

-When one spouse earns substantially more than the other, courts will award spousal maintenance, or alimony, as a rehabilitative tool to provide support to the lower-earning spouse while he or she gets the necessary education or training to obtain a job and become self-sufficient.
+When one spouse earns substantially more than the other, courts sometimes award spousal maintenance, or alimony, as a rehabilitative tool.
+The court’s goal is to provide support for the lower-earning spouse while they obtain education or training to become financially independent.

 Factors Affecting Spousal Support in Iowa